52 (comics)

 52 is a weekly American comic book limited series published by DC Comics that debuted on May 10, 2006, one week after the conclusion of the Infinite Crisis miniseries.
 The series was written by Geoff Johns, Grant Morrison, Greg Rucka, and Mark Waid, with layouts by Keith Giffen.
 52 also led into a few limited series spin-offs.

 52 consists of 52 issues, published weekly for one year, each issue detailing an actual week chronicling the events that took place during the missing year after the end of Infinite Crisis.
 The series covers much of the DC Universe, and several characters whose disparate stories interconnect.
 The story is directly followed by the weekly limited series Countdown to Final Crisis.
 It was the first weekly series published by DC Comics since the short-lived anthology Action Comics Weekly from 1988 to 1989.

-Format
+Publication history

 The use of a weekly publication format is unusual in the North American comics industry, traditionally based upon a monthly publication.
 52 and Batman Eternal (2014/2015) both hold the top position, of being the longest-published serialised weekly comic, published by a major North American publisher.
 The record was previously held by Action Comics Weekly.
 The story was originally conceived as being a chronicle of what happened in the "missing year" between the end of Infinite Crisis and the beginning of One Year Later.
 It would especially focus on how the world dealt with the disappearance of the "big three" heroes in the DCU, Superman, Batman, and Wonder Woman.
 As the series went on, it became more of a platform for which to set the stage for upcoming storylines in the DC Universe.

+According to Mark Waid, some plotlines were exclusively penned by a particular writer, while other characters and stories would be "shared" between writers:Some plot threads were passed like a baton more than others; I think all of us wrote John Henry Irons at one time, whereas the Montoya stuff was all Greg's because it was important it maintained a very specific voice, and the space stuff was all Grant's because none of us could figure out what the hell he was doing even though we enjoyed it greatly.
+Me, I get credit for Wicker Sue.
+Geoff and I shared Booster and probably collaborated more as a pair on different plot elements because we were the only two who lived in the same town.